moneroguides/1x02-setting-up-your-own-node/script.md

 The next sections will cover the process for Linux and Windows independently, please use the time stamps below to get to the part that suits you.

-### LINUX - GUIDE
+### PREPARING YOUR FOLDERS - LINUX

-If you're using Linux like I am currently, then you're going to need to open a command line terminal.
-I'm going to navigate the right directory using the terminal and the change directory command: `cd`.
+If you are using a linux distro like I am currently, then you're going to need to open a command line terminal.
+I'm going to navigate to the right directory using the terminal and the change directory command: `cd`.
 You can then use `ls` to check you're in the right place.
-If you're using the file explorer, head to the right folder and `right click` and select "Open in Terminal".
+If you're using the file explorer, head to the proper folder and *Right click* and select *Open in Terminal*.

 You'll find the commands used in the description below, feel free to copy and paste them into your terminal window.
-To paste into the terminal window you'll probably need to use the `shift` key in addtion to `ctrl` to copy (`ctrl + shift + c`) and paste (`ctrl + shift + v`).
+To paste into the terminal window you'll need to use the *Shift* key in addition to *Ctrl* key to copy (*Ctrl + Shift + C*) and paste (*Ctrl + Shift + C*).

 `mkdir ~/monerod; tar -xjf monero-linux-x64-v*.tar.bz2 -C ~/monerod`

-Before we execute this command, let's have a little look at what we're about to do.
-Firstly, we're making a directory called "monerod", in the users directory (/home/"USERNAME"), then we're using "tar" to unpack the compressed folder into the directory we just created.
+Let's break down this command.
+First, we're making a directory called *monerod*, in the user's directory (`/home/"USERNAME"`), then we're using the `tar` function to unpack the compressed folder into the directory we just created.

-Now, let's run that by hitting enter.
+Now, let's run that by hitting *Enter*

-If we use the `cd` command and navigate to the newly created directory, we can see the extracted folder using the `ls` command once more.
+Use the `cd` command and navigate to the newly created directory and look for the extracted folder using the `ls` command

-### WINDOWS - GUIDE
+### PREPARING YOUR FOLDERS - WINDOWS

-The first thing we're going to do is move (cut) the zip file we've downloaded.
-To do this, we're going to highlight the zip file and press `ctrl + x`
+The first thing we're going to do is move download file to a custom folder.
+First select and cut using *Ctrl+X*

-Now we're going to navigate to the `C:` drive and create a folder called "monerod".
-Double click on the new folder and paste the zip file inside using `ctrl + v`
+Next we'll go to the `C:` drive to create a folder called *monerod*.
+Double click on the new folder and paste the zip file you just cut with *Ctrl+V*

-There are lots of ways to extract the contents of this zip file, and one of the easiest is to double click on the zip file, then drag the folder and drop it on the address bar, on to the name of the parent folder.

-Now return to the monerod folder when you're done.
+Double click the zip file to open, then drag and drop the folder into the address bar, onto the name of the parent folder.
+Open the *monerod* folder when finished.

-As windows users it's best to add a rule to your virus and threat protection settings to avoid any complications when running your node.
+As Windows users it's best to add a custom security rule to your virus and threat protection settings to avoid any complications when running your node:

-To do this we'll need to go to the virus and threat protection settings.
-You can find this by typing it in the search bar or opening the start menu and typing in `virus`.
-Next, under Virus and Threat Protection Settings, click on Manage Settings.
-Scroll down until you see the "Exclusions" Section and choose "Add or remove exclusions".
-Click "Add an exclusion", choose "folder" and then navigate to the folder that you just created in the root directory.
+- First, open the virus and threat protection settings by typing in the search bar or opening the start menu and typing in `virus`
+- Next, under *Virus and Threat Protection Settings*, click on *Manage Settings*
+- Scroll down until you see the *Exclusions* section and choose *Add or remove exclusions*
+- Click *Add an exclusion*
+- Choose *Folder*
+- Then select the folder that you just created in the root directory

 ### CREATING A CONFIG FILE

 Creating a config file is a pretty simple way to tailor the Monero daemon to suit your own needs and circumstances.
 There is no default config file, so we'll be doing this from scratch using the documents hosted on [monerodocs.org](www.monerodocs.org) as a reference.

-In the monerod folder create a file called "bitmonero.conf", this can be opened and edited with any text editor so we won't be covering OS specific details here.
+In the monerod folder create a file called **bitmonero.conf**, this can be created, opened and edited with any text editor so we won't be covering OS specific details here.

 We're going to use [the example file from the Monero docs website](https://monerodocs.org/interacting/monero-config-file/) as a template to work from.
-Please click on the subheading "Examples" and copy the example to your clipboard using the provided button.
+Please click on the subheading **Examples** and copy the example to your clipboard using the provided button.
 Now paste it into your text editor.

-You'll notice quite a few "#" symbols in this text.
+You'll notice quite a few **#** symbols in this text.
 These are comments.
 Every time the Monero daemon comes across one, it ignores it and skips to the next line.
 It's a really easy way for us to leave information and comments in the file without them interfering with its operation.

 There are a lot of different settings you can apply to the daemon and the [MoneroDocs](https://monerodocs.org/interacting/monerod-reference) web page is a great resource for finding the things you want.